PrimeTimeTran/npm-rn-counter/README.md

 # Create an NPM package for React Native

-An example repo of how to create an NPM package for use in other projects.
+An example repo/package on how to create an NPM package for use in other projects.
 In this case, React Native.

 ## Steps

 - Create a new project which includes a `package.json`.
-In this case we're using expo so we can test then release.
+In this case we're using Expo so we can test then release.

   ```sh
   npx create-expo-app npm-rn-counter